appcelerator-modules/hook-embedded-frameworks/README.md

 # Embedded iOS Frameworks in Titanium
 Support embedded frameworks in native Titanium modules and Hyperloop.
+To add Swift framework-support to your module, check out the [hook-swift-frameworks](https://github.com/appcelerator-modules/hook-swift-frameworks) repository 🙌.

 ### Usage
 1. Download the `ti.dynamiclib.js` file and open it